NguyenTran2002/SEVY/frontend-2/QUICK_REFERENCE.md

-# Frontend-2 Quick Reference
+# SEVY Frontend Quick Reference

-Quick commands and troubleshooting for SEVY frontend-2.
+Quick commands and troubleshooting for the SEVY frontend.

 ---